 To validate our GRN predictions, we used the validated TF-target edges for 18 of the N-early response TFs identified in TARGET (Fig. S3a) to calculate a “precision” threshold for TF-target predictions, and to “prune” the DFG network for high-confidence TF-target edges involved in the root N-response [1].
 We note that two of the TFs – ZFP4 and HSFB2A – were excluded from this analysis, as they did not meet the stringent FDR threshold used for DFG.
 Area Under Precision Recall (AUPR) for the TF-target predictions in the DFG predicted GRN (0.209) was significantly greater than for 1000 random Precison-Recall (PR) curves (mean = 0.175) (Fig S3b).
 From the PR curve (Fig. S3c) generated using the validated edges of the 18 TFs, we chose a Precision threshold cut-off of 0.30.
-This point at which the curve begins to flatten was used to filter our predicted network for high confidence TF-target edges.
+This point, at which the curve begins to flatten out, was used to filter our predicted network for high confidence TF-target edges.
 We note that our Precision cutoff of 0.30 is of comparable scale to the 0.50 Precision achieved using an ensemble approach of multiple network inference methods in simpler microbial systems [1].
 At this cut-off, which corresponds to an edge threshold score of 1.0794, the resulting “pruned” GRN is comprised of 5,577 total edges between 143 TFs and 252 targets (Fig. S4, Tables S27 and S28).

 To evaluate their individual contributions of the 18 TFs to the Precision and Recall, we calculated the Precision, Recall and the F-score (harmonic mean of Precision and Recall [38]) for each of the 18 TFs within the pruned DFG network (Table 1).
 While there is variation in all three metrics for each of the 18 TFs, the mean Precision, Recall, and F-score among all 18 TFs was 0.38, 0.17 and 0.18 respectively, and are close to weighted values for the Precision, Recall and F-score calculated from the TARGET edges for all 18 TFs, indicating that they are not biased towards a few TFs with many edges.
 Importantly, the 90% confidence intervals for Precision (0.31 - 0.46), Recall (0.10 – 0.25) and F-score (0.14 - 0.21), indicate that the TF-target edges predicted by DFG for the remaining 125 NxTime TFs in the network are likely to be reliable.